open-prophetdb/.github/profile/README.md

 ## Hi there 👋

 Welcome to the OpenProphetDB!
-The OpenProphetDB is a research group which is interested in the following topics: construct and integrate knowledge graph, multi-omics data and deep learning models to understand the molecular mechanisms of human diseases or predict known drugs for new indications (Drug Repurposing).
+OpenProphetDB is an open research group focused on unlocking the potential of existing drugs to save patients with rare and complex diseases.
+We explore the following topics: constructing and integrating knowledge graph, multi-omics data, and deep learning models to understand the molecular mechanisms of human rare and complex diseases, or to predict new indications for known drugs through drug repurposing.
 Visit our [official website](https://prophetdb.org) for more information.

 ## Useful Resources